-It’s drizzling in Philadelphia, and Cleo Tucker really wishes she wasn’t holding a pumpkin.
+It’s drizzling in Philadelphia, and Cleo Tucker really wishes they weren’t holding a pumpkin.
 It’s a big one, too, with a freakishly long stem that’s curved like a question mark.
-She bought it impulsively off the street, not really considering that it meant she’d have to lug it around while we walked.
-Arms tired, she hands it off to Harmony Tividad, her best friend and bandmate.
+They bought it impulsively off the street, not really considering that it meant they’d have to lug it around while we walked.
+Arms tired, they hand it off to Harmony Tividad, their best friend and bandmate.

 “I feel like I’m in a bad Charlie Brown episode,” Harmony says, yellow leaves crunching under her paint-speckled Chelsea boots.
 Harmony turned 21 in September.
 Her nose turns up slightly at its tip, and her uncombed hair is roughly four different shades of blue — complementary to 20-year-old Cleo’s, which is wavy and orange, just a few shades darker than their pumpkin.

 We’re walking to Harmony’s house on the other side of Kensington, a neighborhood in North Philadelphia.
 To escape the rain, we duck inside Resource Exchange, a second-hand craft store that Harmony likes to visit.
 She leaves the pumpkin by the door.
 Inside is a mess of art supplies and knick-knacks, and the pair are interested in pretty much all of it, screaming across the store for each other when they pick up anything particularly cool.
 At one point, seemingly unprovoked, they start singing a James Taylor song in unison: “You just call out my name, and you know, wherever I am, I’ll come running…”